mloiseleur/hub/api-management/tutorials/0-prerequisites/README.md

 # About

-This tutorial details how to deploy locally a Kubernetes cluster.
+This tutorial details how to deploy locally a Kubernetes cluster and install Traefik Hub agent.

-# Deploy Kubernetes
+## Deploy Kubernetes

 In this tutorial, one can use [k3d](https://k3d.io/).
 Alternatives like [kind](https://kind.sigs.k8s.io), cloud providers, or others can also be used.